fvarrebola/fei/hcii17/README.md

 }
 ```

+### Observing interactions and extending code assistants
-To actually observe how software programmers interact with code asistants, a logging layer was added to the ordinary code assistants that ship with [Eclipse IDE](https://www.eclipse.org).
-The logging layer record how many times a particular code assistant was invoked, how long it was active, the user input (if any) once the assistant was invoked and the eventual user choice.
+To actually observe how software programmers interact with code asistants we created the `code-assistants` project.
+It adds a logging layer to the ordinary code assistants that ship with [Eclipse IDE](https://www.eclipse.org) which records how many times a particular code assistant was invoked, how long it was active, the user input (if any) once the assistant was invoked and the eventual user choice.

-## Extending Eclipse code assistants
-The `code-assistants` project was designed to add a logging layer to ordinary code assistants that ship with [Eclipse IDE](https://www.eclipse.org).
-It does so by creating [extension points](http://www.vogella.com/tutorials/EclipseExtensionPoint/article.html) of type `org.eclipse.jdt.ui.javaCompletionProposalComputer` (see reference documentation [here](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fextension-points%2Forg_eclipse_jdt_ui_javaCompletionProposalComputer.html)) that extend the ordinary implementations.
-This extensions access a few internal APIs and thus they do not follow Eclipse plugin coding guidelines.
+In order to do so we define a few [extension points](http://www.vogella.com/tutorials/EclipseExtensionPoint/article.html) of type `org.eclipse.jdt.ui.javaCompletionProposalComputer` (see reference documentation [here](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fextension-points%2Forg_eclipse_jdt_ui_javaCompletionProposalComputer.html)) that extend the ordinary implementations (take a look at the [plugin.xml](/code-assistants/src/main/resources/plugin.xml) file to see how extension points are defined) [1].

-The `code-assistants` project was designed to build as an ordinary [Maven](https://www.maven.org) project so you can avoid [PDE](https://www.eclipse.org/pde/) intrincacies.
-So, to build `code-assistants` run a simple
+You can modify implementations at your own will, and since the `code-assistants` project was designed to build as an ordinary [Maven](https://www.maven.org) then all you have to do to build it is to run a simple
 ```sh
 $ mvn package
 ```

-### Resulting artifact
-Once a build is successful the resulting artifact will be a `hcii17-code-assistants_1.0.0.jar` JAR file that you should place in the `dropins` folder of your [Eclipse Neon 4.6.1](https://eclipse.org/neon/) distribution.
+Once a build is successful the resulting artifact will be an ordinary JAR file named `hcii17-code-assistants_1.0.0.jar` (or whatever version you are building).

+[1]: However, please note that despite functional, these extensions access a few internal APIs and thus they do not follow Eclipse plugin coding guidelines.

-### Enabling and disabling extensions
+#### Enabling and disabling custom extensions
-You can modify the `plugin.xml` file at your own discretion to enable or disable a particular extension.
-Use XMLs comments marks to do so and remember that you should rebuild `code-assistants` at every change.
+You can also modify the [plugin.xml](/code-assistants/src/main/resources/plugin.xml) file at your own discretion to enable or disable a particular extension.
+Use XMLs comment marks to do so and remember that since `plugin.xml` is embedded in the JAR file you should rebuild `code-assistants` at every change.
 ```xml
   <!-- This is an extension of the standard code completion assistant -->
   <extension point="org.eclipse.jdt.ui.javaCompletionProposalComputer"